-This project incorporates the adaptive re-use of a former wedding chapel into a 4-Bedroom 4.5-Bath loft apartment unit.
-To the rear of this structure we constructed an additional 2-unit apartment structure on the parcel.
-The 2-Unit apartment structure in the rear includes two 1,400 square foot; 4-Bedroom; 4-Bath apartment units.
-The project began June 1st of 2012 and was completed in early October of 2012.
+Chapel lofts is a multi-family Urban infill project located on Ashley Avenue between Cannon and Spring Street within the Cannonborough/Elliottborough neighborhood.
+This project incorporates the adaptive re-use of a former wedding chapel into a 4-Bedroom, 4.5-Bathroom loft apartment unit.
+To the rear of this structure CKC constructed an additional 2-unit apartment structure on the parcel.
+The 2-Unit apartment structure in the rear includes two 1,400 square foot; 4-Bedroom; 4-Bathroom apartment units.

-During the Chapel renovation we added three dormers to the south and north elevations to increase natural light and ceiling height on the second floor.
-A second floor of living space was added and extends about half way down the structure.
+During the Chapel renovation, CKC added three dormers to the south and north elevations to increase natural light and ceiling height on the second floor.
+A second floor of living space was added and extended about half way down the structure.
 This “loft style” floor plate overlooks the large, open, vaulted ceiling, kitchen living area below.